-Malé náměstí (Small Square, now Hus Square) in Hradec Králové, where Karel Čapek lived in the house at number 117 (second from the right) with his grandmother Helena Novotná while he was a grammar school student

-The building of the former Academic Grammar School in Prague, where Karel Čapek graduated in 1909 I attended three grammar schools, each with its own very specific tradition.
-I met accomplished teachers there who managed to infuse even Greek morphology or algebra with something that captivated us boys or at least earned our respect.
-I met spiritless teachers who were just as bored by their subject as we were, and for whom the sole purpose of teaching was to dole out marks.
-And, finally, there was every boy's nightmare: the nitpickers and the pedants, skilled at putting us off their subjects almost for life.
-Karel Čapek 1907
+Malé náměstí (Small Square, now Hus Square) in Hradec Králové, where Karel Čapek lived in the house at number 117 (second from the right) with his grandmother Helena Novotná while he was a grammar school student ary education by passing his school-leaving examinations at the Academic Grammar School in Prague in 1909.
+The building of the former Academic Grammar School in Prague, where Karel Čapek graduated in 1909 l attended three grammar s chools, each with its own very specific tradition.
+I met accomplished teachers there who managed to infus se even Greek morphology or algebra with something ti hat captivated us boys or at least earned our respect. l met spiritless teachers who were just as bored by th neir subject as we were, and for whom the sole purpo ose of teaching was to dole out marks.
+And, finally, tl here was every boy's nightmare, the nitpickers and the pedants, skilled at putting us off their subjects (almost for life.
+Photograph of Karel Čapek during his grammar school days 1907